jazzyjackson/MIXINTvNegative1/guide/wizard.md

 is it there?
 hahahhaha duh

+yeah definitely needs to broadcast its own little numbers station decide what else you want to play over audio out but by default just say the IP address on repeat

 so anyway it installs itself and boots and with your help installs updates like sure it could run a bash script too